junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 ## Ships

 There's >250 player ships in KC, and about 50 distinct ships in EVN.
 I've put decent effort into comparing KC & EVN ship stats to make a mapping that makes orders the ships in terms of relative strength and preserves certain relationships.
 Mutsuki is older & worse than Fubuki.
 Likewise, Valkyrie is older & worse than Starbridge.
 I've chosen KC ships to closely match EVN ships in color, but you can choose other ships in the same class or maybe type.
 Yeah in KC Asashio stronk, but in EVN outcomes depend on strategy as well, not just equipment.
 In EVN, how dangerous a ship is depends on range & weapons.
-Best to lure the NPC ship into wasting its dangerous torpedoes, then fiting your own weapons from range.
+Best to lure the NPC ship into wasting its dangerous torpedoes, then firing your own weapons from range.
 I have a bias towards Shibafu/kai banners to go for a more consistent/aesthetic look.
 I should've done an OK job of the mappings.
 All these ships are commonly seen, and you can buy about half of them with no storyline mission prerequisite.

 You can heart-lock ships that you like, to prevent them from being (auto)-selected for modernization or scrapping purposes.